mschecht/dotfiles/terminal/README.md

 # Instructions for deploying BASH environment

-1. Move new machines bash configurations into a file for safe keeping
+1. Move new machine's bash configurations into a file for safe keeping

 ```
 mv .bash_profile  ~/dotfiles/oldconfig